5 Common Mistakes When Choosing a Safe Car Seat

 The good news is, if you’re reading this blog post, you’re already doing your research and planning to keep your little one buckled up.
 The bad news is that many parents don’t realize that choosing and using a car seat has some dangerous pitfalls that can compromise their kids’ safety.
 So let’s dig into some of the common mistakes when looking for the best car seat for everyday or for travel:

-Common Mistake #5 - The wrong size car seat.
+Common Mistake #5: Choosing the wrong car seat.

 Parents often think that a big, cushy, foam-and-plastic throne car seat is the safest for their kid.
 After all, if it looks like a sci-fi escape pod it’s probably safer, right?
 Actually, whether your car seat is giant or slim, all car seats in the U.S. must pass federal and state safety standards.
 An overlooked factor in safety isn’t the size of the seat, it’s the size of the kid.